testmycode/tmc-checkstyle-runner/README.md

 ## Configuration

 Running Checkstyle validations works as is with default settings.
 No configuration is needed.
-However you can configure the runner by creating a `tmc.json`-configuration file to the root of the project to be tested.
+However, you can configure the runner by creating a `tmc.json`-configuration file to the root of the project to be tested.

 ```json
 {